 Breast cancer is the most common cancer affecting women.
-In 2016, it is estimated that 15,934 Australian women will be diagnosed with breast cancer; however it is important to remember that most women survive breast cancer.
+In 2019, it is estimated that 19,535 Australians will be diagnosed with breast cancer.
+(Cancer Australia, 2019) However it is important to remember that most women survive breast cancer.

-Breast cancer in men is rare with the latest statistics recording 127 Australian men diagnosed in 2010.
+Breast cancer in men is rare with the latest statistics recording 164 Australian men diagnosed in 2019 (Cancer Australia, 2019).

 - Breast cancer is the most common cancer diagnosed in women, including Aboriginal and Torres Strait Islander women.